 Then it evolves into more of a group thing, personified by the federal agents who arrested him, and who like bombastic white vans rather than bombastic rhetoric.

-One further interesting aspect of the 'white police rape van' psychology is the feminine element in it.
+One further interesting aspect of the 'white police rape van' psychology is the feminine element in it, closely related to the Doll House archetype discussed on its own page.

 Typically white vans are used, in popular culture, by either 'serial killer' types or by police.
 But police who use white vans have a specific type of relationship with female authority figures.